 General note: in the comparative tables which follow, a month is calculated to be 4.3 weeks; while 4 weeks would be 0.9 months.
 For purposes of comparison, national currencies are also shown in euro.
-Currency conversion was carried on a single day (21st June 2017) and where possible the Yahoo Currency Convertor was used, and for those countries not available with Yahoo, the XE Universal Currency Convertor was used.
+Currency conversion was carried on a single day (13 June 2018) and where possible the Yahoo Currency Convertor was used.